frogermcs/frogermcs.github.io/_posts/2015-12-22-twitters-like-animation-in-android-alternative.md

 ## Source code

-Ful source code of described project is available on Github [repository].
+Full source code of described project is available on Github [repository].

 ### Author